It’s not easy speaking about animals in Korean, is it? Especially when “your pet or a visit to the zoo” pops up in the conversation.

 why?

-You can show off your pet-loving skills to impress your friends or say “hello” to your cute pets in Korean and make everyone jealous of your killer bilingual skills.
+You can show off your pet-loving skills to impress your family/friends or say “hello” to your cute pets in Korean and make everyone jealous of your killer bilingual skills.

-Because Koreans are all about their pets these days.
-It’s no secret that you’ll spot cute puppies and animal talk in k-drama and k-pop.
+Because Koreans are really crazy about their pets these days.
+It’s no secret that you’ll spot cute puppies and animal talk in K-drama and K-pop.

 After all, animals are man’s best friends.